Business Law I

 |Course Number||MGT 251W|

-Outcomes and ObjectivesDemonstrate an introductory knowledge of the nature of law, including duties and rights.
+Outcomes and ObjectivesDemonstrate an introductory knowledge of the nature of law.

-Demonstrate an understanding of the court system and dispute resolution.
+Demonstrate understanding of the court system and dispute resolution.

 - Define legal rights and give examples.

 - List the sources of law and give examples of each.

 Demonstrate understanding of the different product liability theories available to purchasers.

 - Explain the federal and state court systems.

 - Define the types of jurisdiction courts can have and how these are different.